Wooster-CS-Templates/cs212-p02-wish-f22/README.md

 Check the return codes of all system calls from the very beginning of your work.
 This will often catch errors in how you are invoking these new system calls.
 It's also just good programming sense.

-Beat up your own code!
-You are the best (and in this case, the only) tester of this code.
-Throw lots of different inputs at it and make sure the shell behaves well.
-Good code comes through testing; you must run many different tests to make sure things work as desired.
-Don't be gentle -- other users certainly won't be.

-Finally, keep versions of your code.
-More advanced programmers will use a source control system such as git.
-Minimally, when you get a piece of functionality working, make a copy of your .c file (perhaps a subdirectory with a version number, such as v1, v2, etc.).
-By keeping older, working versions around, you can comfortably work on adding new functionality, safe in the knowledge you can always go back to an older, working version if need be.